arjunrajasekharan/Circuit-Path-Enumeration/README.md

 - Input: Verilog file with Gate Level Modelling

-- Output: All paths from input to output of the circuit described by the Verilog file and the exported graph
+- Output: All paths from input to output of the circuit enumerated by the Verilog file and the exported graph